sazadeh/SearchEngineWithPyspark/README.md

-# Build a SearchEngine With Pyspark
+# Build a Search Engine With Pyspark
 Here we try to build a search engine with pyspark without using use any existing libraries to compute TF-IDF or any builtin library to build the index or perform a search (e.g. elasticsearch)

 **Part 1) Data Exploration**<br />